zwpku/Constrained-HMC/README.md

 - [HomotopyContinuation](https://www.juliahomotopycontinuation.org/)
 - [DynamicPolynomials](https://github.com/JuliaAlgebra/DynamicPolynomials.jl)

 The above two packages are used to solve multiple solutions of polynomial contraint equations when the submanifold is algebraic.
 - [PolynomialRoots](https://github.com/giordano/PolynomialRoots.jl), used to
-  find all root of a polynomial equation.
+  find all root of a (scalar) polynomial equation.
 - [IterativeSolvers](https://github.com/JuliaMath/IterativeSolvers.jl), used
   to solve matrix systems for veolocity constraints.
 - [YAML](https://github.com/BioJulia/YAML.jl), used to parse the configure file [cfg.yml](./cfg.yml).